tembo-io/website/landing/src/content/blog/2024-01-12-geospatial-stack/index.md

 ## 2. Using PostGIS to power insights from your data

 PostGIS provides functions, indexes and operators to analyze the geospatial attributes in the data.
-Let's explore of few interesting insights we could glean from the data set.
+Let's explore of few interesting insights we could gather from the data set.

 ### `ST_Distance`